 Nursing home abuse can cause irreparable physical and psychological damage, from anxiety, depression and PTSS (post-traumatic stress syndrome) to disability, injuries and pain.
 Victims may suffer physical trauma as well as shame or guilt from sexual exploitation, while financial abuse victims could lose their homes, savings accounts or assets altogether.

 If you suspect your loved one is being mistreated at a nursing home, it is crucial that immediate steps be taken.
-Report the abuse directly to the home administrator, the state licensing board, or police, or contact nursing home abuse attorneys like Husain Law + Associates Accident Attorneys, P.C., who may help claim you determine the best course of action against the nursing home.
+Report the abuse directly to the home administrator, the state licensing board, or police, or contact nursing home abuse attorneys like Husain Law + Associates — Houston Accident & Injury Lawyers, P.C., who may help claim you determine the best course of action against the nursing home.